vaniseth/Regular-Expressions/README.md

 # Regular-Expressions

+## What are regular exrpressions?
+A regular expression is a sequence of characters that specifies a search pattern in text or language.

-The google colab notebook has problem statements related to the following topics:
+## The google colab notebook has problem statements related to the following topics:

 1. Introduction to Regular Expressions in Python